An Honest Grammarly Review: What You Must Know Before You Buy

-One of the primary uses for Grammarly is to have distraction free writing, and if you are writing a document for a client, then this is fantastic.
+One of the primary uses for Grammarly is to have distraction-free writing, and if you are writing a document for a client, then this is fantastic.

-It is such a pleasure to use that I create 99% of my articles for clients within the Grammarly dashboard.
+In fact, the new Grammarly is such a pleasure to use that I create 99% of my articles for clients within the Grammarly dashboard.

 I do know that other writers would not like the constant red lines interrupting their focus, but I find that editing the document as I go along to be far faster than getting to the end of 1000 words and realising I have 87 mistakes to review and 150 advanced Grammar issues to look through and correct.

 I have tested both ways and for myself, it is faster to edit as you go along, which reduces the editing time in the end, but that is a choice.

 The New Grammarly Assistant

 The new Grammarly assistant is quite interesting.
 Not only because of the design but how it works with your content.

 After writing your masterpiece, the new Grammarly editor slides out at the click of a button to walk you through your errors.